okeshawarz/prospectus/draft5.md

 Thus, following @sims2007, I will use the zone as the basis of the analysis, and the empirical question will become the effects of being in a rent-controlled zone vs being in a non rent-controlled zone.
 It may be possible to get access to the restricted-use AHS-MA dataset at the level of the housing unit, though it is unknown how timely this access will be.
 If I do get access, then instead of estimating zone-level difference-in-differences, I will be able to estimate at the level of the household.

 Once the data from the AHS is arranged into panel form by zone, I will use city boundary data from the U.S. Census TIGER/Line GIS database to link zone boundaries to city boundaries.
-As an example of this procedure, I include here Figure 1 from Sims' paper.
+As an example of this procedure, I include here *Figure 1* from Sims' paper.

 ![AHS zones comprising the 1998 Boston MSA.
 Source: Sims (2007)](images/sims-zonemap.png)

-$Fig. 1$ shows the zones comprising the Boston metropolitan area.
+*Fig. 1* shows the zones comprising the Boston metropolitan area.
 In Sims' study, the treatment group consisted of zone 112, containing the rent-controlled city of Cambridge and the non-controlled city of Somerville, zone 110, containing rent-controlled Brookline and and non-controlled Newton, and zones 1-5 comprising the City of Boston itself.
 The control group, then were all of remaining zones within the Boston MSA.